devtut/generate/docs/javascript/javascript-variables.md

 ---
-metaTitle: "JavsScript - JavaScript Variables"
+metaTitle: "JavaScript - JavaScript Variables"
 description: "Defining a Variable, Using a Variable, Types of Variables, Arrays and Objects"
 ---